arkel23/animesion/classification_tagging/README.md

 ## Datasets

 ### moeImouto
 For the moeImouto dataset here's a sample of how the images look along with their classes.
-For the data and label files please check the above aforementioned [Google Drive folder](https://drive.google.com/drive/folders/1Tk2e5OoI4mtVBdmjMhfoh2VC-lzW164Q?usp=sharing).
+For the data and label files please check the above aforementioned [Google Drive folder](https://drive.google.com/drive/folders/1Tk2e5OoI4mtVBdmjMhfoh2VC-lzW164Q?usp=sharing) for the `moeimouto_animefacecharacterdataset.tar.gz` file, download and extract to desired location.

 ![](./data_exploration/datasets_vis/moeImouto_train_labelsFalse_orderedFalse.png)